-The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on December 21, 2012, the Landlord's agent served each of the Tenants with the Notice of Direct Request Proceeding as follows: by handing the documents to the Tenant KD at the rental unit; and by mailing the documents, by registered mail, to the Tenant PD.
-The Landlord provided a copy of the registered mail receipt in evidence.
+The Landlord submitted a signed Proof of Service of the Notice of Direct Request Proceeding which declares that on June 18, 2013, the Landlord served the female Tenant with the Notice of Direct Request Proceeding by registered mail to the rental unit.
+The Landlord provided a copy of the registered mail receipt and tracking number in evidence.

-Based on the written submissions of the Landlord, I find that the Tenant PD was served with the Direct Request Proceeding documents on December 21, 2012, and that the Tenant KD was duly served on December 26, 2012, pursuant to the provisions of Section 90 of the Act.
+Based on the written submissions of the Landlord, I find that the female Tenant has been served with the Direct Request Proceeding documents.
+The Landlord did not provide evidence of service upon the male Tenant.